-Blog Diets Keto 1 Week Keto Meal Plan To Get You Started On A Low Carb Diet
+Blog Diets Keto 1-Week Keto Meal Plan to Get You Started on a Low-Carb Diet

-1 Week Keto Meal Plan To Get You Started On A Low Carb Diet
+1-Week Keto Meal Plan to Get You Started on a Low-Carb Diet

 Unless you’re living under a rock, you’ve probably heard of the keto diet by now.
-The low-carb, high-fat eating plan has been one of the hottest diet trends in recent years, and it doesn’t seem to be going anywhere anytime soon.
+The low-carb, high-fat eating plan has become one of the hottest diet trends in recent years, and it doesn’t seem to be going anywhere anytime soon.

-What Is The Keto Diet All About?
+What Is the Keto Diet All About?

 When you cut carbs and eat more fat, your body enters a state called ketosis.
-In this metabolic state, your liver begins to break down fat into ketones which your body then uses for energy (13).
+In this metabolic state, your liver starts to break down fat into ketones which your body then uses for energy (13).

 Ketosis can be a helpful tool for weight loss, diabetes control, and other health conditions (6).

-Benefits Of The Keto Diet
+Benefits of the Keto Diet

 See also